-

 All exams require a "scaled" score of 70% to pass.

 Once you feel confident enough to take your final exam, apply to take the Alabama Real Estate license exam.
-To register for an exam, use PSI's online portal.
+To register for an exam, use Pearson Vue's online portal.

-A licensee needs to be sponsored by an active Alabama broker with a supervising broker endorsement.
+A licensee needs to be sponsored by an active qualifying broker.
 This person will serve as your mentor as you start your new career in real estate.

-Here are some questions to consider during your search for a sponsoring broker:
+Here are some questions to consider during your search for an active qualifying broker:

-Once you meet all the prior requirements, finalize your application online.
+Once you meet all the prior requirements, finalize your application online using the link on your passing score result.

 Submit the application, remaining fees, and fingerprint-based federal and state background check to get your license.